 For assistance navigating the peer support tiers, contact the Resiliency Center at email@example.com or 801-213-3403.

 The primary goals of the Peer Support Program are to facilitate psychological recovery and prevent subsequent disengagement, burnout, or other negative psychological ramifications following an adverse event.
 The objectives of the Peer Support Program are to:

 - Assure support is available for scenarios in which psychological trauma is likely, such as cases involving children, instances of medical error, failure to rescue, first death experiences, unexpected patient demise, instances leading to permanent patient harm, and contentious litigation (or potential for such litigation).

-- Train peer supporters and provide them with their own ongoing system of support.
+- Train Peer Responders and provide them with their own ongoing system of support.

 - Increase management team’s knowledge of secondary distress and improve their ability to address the symptoms of secondary distress.

 - Provide system-wide guidance and support to UUH employees to ensure a safe environment and assist all faculty, staff, trainees and students in remaining trusted and productive members of the health care team.